 Since 4,000 B.C., flip-flops have been the choice footwear of many cultures.
 They've been beloved by everyone from the ancient Egyptians to the Romans, Japanese and Brazilians — who gave us Havaianas.
 Some flip-flop fans even find a brand so comfortable they buy five pairs at once.

 'Ohana means family, and something for everyone

 A higher price, in this case, means higher quality

 After years of wearing flip-flops that cost less than a cup of coffee, it pained me to pay $90 for my first pair of 'Ohanas.
 However, they were only so expensive because I bought them in a luxury resort gift shop.
 I was staying at Disney's Aulani resort and needed a new pair of flip-flops after my cheap ones broke.
 I tried the 'Ohanas on, and within seconds, bought them.
 The good news is they're not normally that expensive — they retail for $69.95.

 That may still seem expensive, but you get what you pay for.
 As one Amazon reviewer writes, "Sometimes I even wear these inside just because it's better on my feet/knees than cooking in the kitchen barefoot."

 They last a long time

 Despite being schlepped around the world and worn in about 40 countries, my 5-year-old 'Ohanas are still nice enough to wear to a casual beach wedding.
-I wore them at high tide in Australia in December and was surprised to find that they even hold up well in salt water.
-When I visited Israel's Dead Sea this winter and was warned the salty bottom would hurt my bare feet, I just packed these sandals.
+I once wore them at high tide in Australia and was surprised to find that they even hold up well in salt water.
+When I visited Israel's Dead Sea and was warned the salty bottom would hurt my bare feet, I just packed these sandals.
 I wasn't going to go out and pay $15 for a pair of dorky water shoes I'd only wear one time.